-The Proposer's proposal will be considered a good faith commitment by the Proposer to negotiate a contract with the County, in substantially similar terms to the proposal offered and, if successful in the process set forth in this Solicitation and subject to its conditions, to enter into a contract substantially in the terms herein.
+The Proposer's proposal will be considered a good faith commitment by the Proposer to negotiate a contract with the County, and, if successful in the process set forth in this Solicitation and subject to its conditions, to enter into a contract substantially in the agreed upon terms.
+The County has the option, at its sole and absolute discretion, to negotiate any and all terms and proposal contents, including project phasing plans.
 Proposer proposal shall be irrevocable until contract award unless the proposal is withdrawn.
 A proposal may be withdrawn in writing only, addressed to the County contact person for this Solicitation, prior to the proposal due date and time, or upon the expiration of 180 calendar days after the opening of proposals.